jwithington/csv-tool/README.md

 # csv-tool
-An exercise in building a command line tool
+An exercise in building a command line tool.

+This tool can be used to normalize CSV files via the command line.